 - 3/4 cup coconut milk

-Add 1 tablespoon olive oil to a large pot.
-Sauté shrimp over medium heat until they are fully cooked (should take about 3 to 4 minutes).
-Take shrimp out of pot and set aside.
+- Cook shrimp: Add 1 tablespoon oil to a large pot.
+Sauté shrimp over medium high heat until they are fully cooked (should take about 4-5 minutes).
+Remove shrimp from the pot and set aside.

-Stir in coconut milk and mushrooms.
-Cook for 4 minutes until mushrooms are tender.
-Add in shrimp, green onion, lime and cilantro.
+- Stir in coconut milk and mushrooms.
+Cook for 3-4 minutes or until mushrooms are tender.
+Add the cooked shrimp back to the pot along with the lime juice and cilantro.
 Stir to combine and serve immediately.
-Garnish each plate with additional cilantro, and serve with extra sriracha on the side.